dengking/programming-language/docs/C-family-language/C-and-C++/Pointer-array-alias/Pointer.md

-## Double pointer
+## Multiple-level pointer

-“double pointer”即“二级指针”
+“multiple-level pointer”即“多级指针”

 ### [Why use double indirection? or Why use pointers to pointers?](https://stackoverflow.com/questions/5580761/why-use-double-indirection-or-why-use-pointers-to-pointers)